-Signet ring of a prisoner who walked in the Death March: Holocaust History Writ in Objects
+Signet ring of a prisoner who walked in the Death March: Holocaust History Written by Objects

 Having escaped from the ghetto, they hid separately – Hanna had the so-called ‘bad look’ and did not want to imperil her teenage daughter.
 On the ‘Aryan’ side, Krystyna was looked after by her pre-war nanny, Feliksa Szulc.

 Since 1943, Krystyna and Feliksa resided in Mokotów, with the Górkiewicz family.
 Feliksa worked as their child’s nanny.
 The family surely knew that Krystyna was of Jewish origin.
 They stayed there until the fall of the Warsaw Uprising; then, along with a number of Warsaw civilians, they were sent to labour in Germany.
 Feliksa introduced Krystyna as her own daughter.
 They ended up in Pulitz, where they worked in the fields.

 In the last days of war, prisoners of the concentration camps - hurriedly liquidated by the Germans in the areas gradually occupied by the Red Army - were passing by their barracks.
 Some prisoners managed to sneak out unobserved from the group during the so-called Death Marches.
 Several of them hid in the woodshed.

 One day, one of them gave Krystyna a metal signet ring.
 He had made it himself, at the time he had been working at a munition plant.
 Krystyna never understood why he had done so – it was the only object in the Death March prisoner’s possession, other than a can for found food (mostly grass).